Xiryl/OTL/README.md

 **dafaq is this repo?** _why am I reinventing the wheel?_

 Who has never wanted to try some smart IoT devices in their home?
-I am among these.
+I am among these. ¯\\_(ツ)_/¯

 **The problem:** the official app for this stuff, eWeLink, has several security problems.
-- security concerns (clear HTTP traffic to China)
+- security concerns (clear HTTP traffic to China 🤔🤔 )
 - terrible UI/UX
 - lack of features